Metal vs Wood Bed Frame Noises: How to Sleep Quieter

 Additional Factors Influencing Bed Frame Noises

-• Flooring type: Hardwood and tile can echo noise more than carpet.
+• Flooring type: Hardwood and tile echo more than carpet.

-• Box springs vs platform bases: Box springs tend to creak more than solid platform frames.
+• Box springs vs platform bases: Box springs creak more.

-• Sleep movement: Active sleepers should seek sturdy joints that absorb movement without sound.
+• Sleep movement: Active sleepers should seek sturdy joints.

 Conclusion